CompAndSave/hugo-decap-ti/content/posts/fun-fitness-routines-bad-weather.md

 ---
-title: "Fun Fitness Routines You Can Do in Bad Weather"
+title: Fun Fitness Routines You Can Do in Bad Weather
 date: 2017-02-21T14:00:18.000Z
+authors: Awanthi Vardaraj
 slug: fun-fitness-routines-bad-weather
-description: "Fun Fitness Routines You Can Do in Bad Weather"
 featured_image: /blog/images/archive/2017/02/dance.jpg
-authors: Awanthi Vardaraj
+description: Fun Fitness Routines You Can Do in Bad Weather
-tags: [healthy hobbies]
+tags:
+  - healthy hobbies
 ---
 I have a confession to make: I HATE working out.

 Don't get me wrong, I work out anyway.
-And I'm mildly addicted to the post-workout buzz because that part of it is _great_.
+And I'm mildly addicted to the post-workout buzz because that part of it is *great*.
 I suffer from depression, and it truly helps my mood when I do work out; I couldn't replicate the high if I tried.
 Having said that, though, if I could figure out a way to get to the buzz without actually doing the workout, I'd do it.
 But like most things in life, if you want to get to point B (point Buzz) you have to actually make it from point A to point Buzz, and sometimes that involves what it involves (typically a run, in my case, or yoga, if I'm feeling the need for a gentler workout).

 If you're anything like me, then any old excuse will do to skip your workout.
 The weather — which can be foul during winter months when you live in a temperate climate — is one of the best excuses there is!
 But sadly, that excuse is no longer viable.
 I'm here to pop your balloon, deflate your whoopee, and be a general spoilsport.